jahnavimala/MNIST-handwritten-digit-classifier/README.md

-# MNIST-handwritten-digit-classifier
+# Handwritten Digit Recognition (MNIST)

 A machine learning project implementing a classification algorithm  Convolutional Neural Network (CNN/SVM) to recognize handwritten digits (0-9) using the classic Yann LeCun MNIST dataset.

-# Handwritten Digit Recognition (MNIST)

 ## Project Overview
 This repository contains a machine learning model capable of recognizing handwritten digits.
 While trained on the MNIST dataset, the goal is to provide a pipeline that can process images of digits written on physical paper.